Exploring scalar contributions with $K^+ \to \pi^+ \ell^+ \ell^-$: Abstract

 \section{Abstract}

-The rare kaon decay $K^+ \to \pi^+ \ell^+ \ell^-$ is an interesting process that offers insights into both Standard Model physics and potential New Physics contributions.
-While primarily driven by vector interactions in the Standard Model, it also provides a window to explore non-standard contributions.
-In this letter, we analyse the potential of $K^+ \to \pi^+ \ell^+ \ell^-$ decays to test the limits on scalar contributions.
-A simple yet effective analysis using differential decay width and the Forward-Backward Asymmetry is proposed to achieve the state-of-the-art limits on the extent of these scalar contributions.
-The bounds are obtained for the first time since the E865 experiment through a reinterpretation of the NA48/2 and NA62 experimental results.
+The rare kaon decay $K^+ \to \pi^+\ell^+\ell^-$ offers insights into Standard Model (SM) physics and beyond.
+Driven by vector form factor in the SM, it can also probe non-standard contributions.
+In this letter we study the scalar contribution, $f_S$.
+Using differential decay width and Forward-Backward Asymmetry we propose a simultaneous fit to vector and scalar contributions which is necessary for a consistent analysis.
+Novel bounds on $|f_S|$ are presented for the first time through a reinterpretation of the E865, NA48/2, and NA62 experimental results.
+The analysis results in the most precise bound $f_S < 7.9\times 10^{-6}$ at 90\% confidence level.